 A mark must clearly indicate the position of the boundary that the mark is intended to indicate.

-[Regulation 48 inserted in Gazette 26 Jul 2013 p.
+[Regulation 48 inserted: Gazette 26 Jul 2013 p.
 3474.]

 49. Methods of marking

 If there are no improvements indicating the direction of a boundary, the direction must be clearly indicated by trenches, stakes, stone pointers or other appropriate marks on the ground.